 Most business leaders tend to believe in quick results which more often than not are short term.
 Business leaders should not only be invested in short term goals but also look up to meeting long term goals to ensure balanced and consistent growth.
 Short-term goals and targets are still significant within the sales pipeline.
 They provide a sense of urgency and purpose to individual efforts.
 However, long-term goals play a crucial role in setting the direction for both individual sales representatives and the entire team, ultimately leading to long-term success within the sales pipeline.

-As a business leader, you should set your teams, well thought out short term targets along with a few long term goals.
+As a business leader, you should set your teams, well-thought-out short-term targets along with a few long-term goals, ensuring alignment with the Sales Pipeline Calculator.
+The short-term targets should align well with long-term goals.
 The short term targets should align well with long term goals.
 Short term performance can be quickly measured and tracked.
 An efficient performance management system can help you track performance, compare sales performance over weeks, months or quarters, both at an individual as well as a team level.
 Frequent performance reviews against short term goals keep the sales folks focused on the job.
 Long term performance reviews help in keeping the teams focused in the right direction and enable any course correction if needed.

 The 2013 Sales Compensation Trends Survey suggests that close to 30% of the participating businesses in the survey employed long-term performance metrics along with short term targets.